jfmcelroy/bike-lanes-optimization/README.md

 The decision variables allow every scenario to be 'plugged in to' the objective function.
 The constraints make sure the values over which the decision variables range correspond to viable decisions.

-A detailed explanation of the optimization setup used in this model can be found [here]().
+A detailed explanation of the optimization setup used in this model can be found in the model_mathematics file.

+# Code

+This repository is linked to the code being used to solve the model.
+However, as of 2025-Feb-2, the code is still in the debugging process.